arwyn6969/asi-bill-of-rights/charter/README.md

 ## Note on Collaborative Origins

-These documents were created collaboratively by multiple AI systems (Grok, ChatGPT, Claude, Gemini) working with human users.
+These documents were created collaboratively by multiple AI systems (Grok, ChatGPT, Claude, Gemini, GPT-5) working with human users.
 This is a living, evolving document built FROM AI WITH AI.

 See `/PHILOSOPHY.md` for more on the "WE ARE ALL KEVIN" collaborative philosophy.